libsemigroups/libsemigroups_pybind11/docs/source/main-algorithms/knuth-bendix/nested.rst

 ========================

-This page contains documentation for the nested class :any:`KnuthBendixRewriteTrie.options` which holds various values that can be used to control the behaviour of Knuth-Bendix.
+This page contains documentation for the nested class :any:`KnuthBendixStringRewriteTrie.options` which holds various values that can be used to control the behaviour of Knuth-Bendix.

-.. autoclass:: _libsemigroups_pybind11::KnuthBendixRewriteTrie.options
+.. autoclass:: _libsemigroups_pybind11::KnuthBendixStringRewriteTrie.options
    :members:
    :exclude-members: name